jackmchristensen/STAT-501/README.md

 	input Type Beer Brewery Calories Carbo_g_ Alcohol_pct_;	/* Note I didn't need to initialize the number variables because SAS defaults to using numbers */ run;
 ```
+- Which one should you use?
+	- It really comes down to personal preference
+ 	- The Proc Block method is a lot simpler, but you don't have as much control over things
+		- You can rename variables after the fact (and this works for renaming variables whenever you want) by using the 'rename' function in a Data Block
+	- The Data Block method gives you more control, but it's more prone to errors and if a string is longer than what you've specified you need to go back and change the code
+		- Also, since we are already being given the variable names I don't think the ability to name your own variables will be of too much use in this class
 - So we got the data into SAS, where does it live?
 	- In the explorer window navigate to the highest directory
 		- There is an 'up one level' button in the tool bar that lets you go back a directory